-Comfrey has a long standing medicinal history.
+Comfrey has a long-standing medicinal history.
 Ancient Greek physician Dioscorides, a well-known healer, pharmacologist & botanist in his day (around 40-90 AD), extensively wrote on comfrey’s properties and prescribed it for healing wounds, broken bones, as well as respiratory and gastrointestinal problems.

-Comfrey has been scientifically shown to be toxic to the liver in high enough amounts when taken orally, so comfrey should only be used topically unless you are under the care of an experienced herbalist.
-You should not use on large open wounds or if you are pregnant, nursing, have liver disease, or on certain medications.
+Comfrey has been shown to be toxic to the liver in high enough amounts when taken orally, so comfrey should only be used topically unless you are under the care of an experienced herbalist.
+You should not use it on large open wounds or if you are pregnant, nursing, have liver disease, or on certain medications.

 A simple healing salve